klogging/klogging.io/docs/configuration/json.md

 - `atLevel`: Name of the exact level at which log events will be emitted.
 Equivalent to the [atLevel](dsl#fromminlevel-and-atlevel) DSL function.

-- `toSinks`: Array of sink names where events will be dispatched.
+- `toSinks`: Array of sink names where events will be sent.
 If it does not match a key of the `sinks` object, a warning is written to the console and the configuration is ignored.

 :::caution